 Can an employer temporarily lay off employees?

-Yes, but there is a real risk that any unilateral lay off of employees may be treated as a termination of employment under employment standards legislation or the common law.
+Yes, but there is a risk that any unilateral lay off of employees may be treated as a termination of employment under employment standards legislation or the common law.
 There are also statutory exemptions in many jurisdictions for unforeseeable circumstances, which may include a pandemic or government-ordered closure of a business.

 What happens to our employees if we are ordered to close our business by the government?